QubitPi/leadership-blogs/src/content/posts/rnn/index.md

 :::

 One great thing about the RNNs is that they offer a lot of flexibility on how we wire up the neural network architecture.
-Normally when we are working with neural networks, we are given a fixed sized input vector (red), then we process it with
+Normally when we are working with neural networks, we are given a fixed sized input vector (red boxes below), then we process it with some hidden layers (green), and we produce a fixed sized output vector (blue).
+The left-most model in figure below is called __Vanilla Neural Networks__, which receives a single input and produce one output.
+The rest of the models on the right are all __Recurrent Neural Networks__ that allow us to operate over sequences of input, output, or both at the same time.

 ![](./img/types.png)